NathanDuran/RNN-Sherlock-Language-Model/README.md

 sherlock-training-data.pkl contains 45464 prepared sentences from all of the stories of Sherlock Holmes.

+keras_lstm.py Keras implementation of the language model.

 # Functions in sherlock_lm.py

 train(num_examples) - Trains a model using Stochastic Gradient Descent for the number of specified training examples.
 Use train(len(x_train)) to train on the entire dataset.

-generate_sentence() - Generates a random sentence using the current model.

 calc_loss(number_trainin_examples=1000) - Calculates the current loss/error of the model for the specified number of training examples.